Nicotine side effects guide – Duration & addiction risk

 Back when smoking was at its peak, we didn’t know how nicotine and other drugs affected the brain.
 Since then we have learned a great deal about a function of the brain known colloquially as reward pathways.

 In the brain dopamine functions as a neurotransmitter – a chemical released by neurons (nerve cells) to send signals to other nerve cells.
-The reward pathways play a major role in the motivational component of reward-motivated, or re-enforced behaviour.
+The reward pathways play a major role in the motivational component of reward-motivated, or re-enforced behavior.
 Can you imagine the disruption that can be caused to this natural, instinctive process by the introduction of a highly addictive drug, one which appears to relieve the discomfort created by the first dose, and every subsequent dose?

 In 2019 one of the world’s leading academics in the field of nicotine addiction, Professor Robert West stated publicly, “Nicotine causes dopamine release by nerve cells that make up the “reward system” in the brain, including the nucleus accumbens– a part of the brain involved in learning to do things.
 The dopamine release tells the brain to pay attention to the situation and what the smoker was just doing – and do the same thing next time they’re in that same situation.
 So, a link is forged between the impulse to smoke and situations in which smoking normally happens”.
 Importantly, Professor West went on to add, “Crucially, the smoker doesn’t have to feel any pleasure or enjoyment for this to work.”